qyingwu/qyingwu.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi!
-I'm Qiying (Erica), a Software Engineer at Amazon and Graduate Student at UT Austin"
+I'm Qiying (Erica), a Software Engineer at VISA Inc. (ex Amazonian) and Graduate Student at UT Austin"
 author_profile: true
 redirect_from:
   - /about/